Planning a trip? Check out my top tips for booking travel insurance and make sure you are adequately covered.

 2. Choose your travel insurance provider wisely.

-It is always a smart idea to shop around for most things and travel insurance is no different.
-This is especially true if you have a medical condition or are taking any medication.
-Some insurance providers don’t cover people who have a medical condition.
-It will be necessary to be pre-screened in some instances.
-This is generally a medical screening system, which asks more questions and therefore gives you a more tailored policy, taking the stress out of planning your getaway.
+It is always a smart idea to shop around, and travel insurance is no exception.
+This is especially true if you have are taking any medication.
+Some insurance providers don’t cover people who have a pre-existing medical condition.
+You may have to undergo pre-screening in some instances to enable a more tailored policy to suit your requirements.